TrueFMartin/CityBuilderPractice/README.md

 This image shows a path between two cities.
 A path connecting to a city will receive a teal highlight.
 A path that breaks off from that original path will have a red/orange outline.
-Roads can be built with F1 and F2 at mouse position.
-Will later add curved roads and different colors for incomplete paths, wider paths, ect.
+Roads can be built by clicking adjacent to a city or road while you have >= $50.
+Will later add different colors for incomplete paths, wider paths, ect.

 ![CityBuilderExample](https://user-images.githubusercontent.com/103139765/210197409-ede4c54c-5b6e-4974-a095-9e72ff0424c0.png)